RGGH/mcp-sdlt/README.md

 ## What is MCP?

-Machine Chat Protocol (MCP) is an open protocol designed for structured communication between AI agents and tools/services.
+MCP is an open protocol designed for structured communication between AI agents and tools/services.
 It enables AI systems to call external tools while maintaining a standardized communication format.

 ## Prerequisites